dmpop/readiculous/README.md

 # Installation and usage

 1. Install Pandoc, ImageMagick, and jq.
-To do this on Ubuntu and Linux Mint, run the `sudo apt install pandoc imagemagick jq wget` command.
+To do this on Ubuntu and Linux Mint, run the `sudo apt install pandoc imagemagick jq` command.
 2. Readiculous comes bundled with the x86_64 precompiled binary of Go-Readability.
 For other platform, you have to compile it yourself.
 3. Clone the project's Git repository: `git clone https://github.com/dmpop/readiculuos`